IBMDecisionOptimization/do-ws-js/README.md

 ## Release Notes

+* 1.97 now support new DO for WML deployment to solve optimization, see additional do configurtion below
 * 1.96 all DSX references have been renamed to WS, in APIs, configurations, UI, etc
 * 1.90 for consistency config.mapping should now be in config.pa.mapping
 * 1.89 **new structure for configuration and workspaces** + nicer scenario explorer